bitrise-io/devcenter/_articles/en/reviews/webhooks-api.md

 {% include message_box.html type="info" title="Build status reports" content="Notifying your Git provider about the build status does not require outgoing webhooks."%}

-To set up an outgoing webhook for an application, you need to specify the app itself and the creation parameters:
+To set up an outgoing webhook for an application, you need to specify the app itself and at least two of the creation parameters:

 * The webhook URL: you can get this from the service you want to integrate with Bitrise.
 * The events that trigger the webhook.
-* Custom webhook headers: these require specifying a key/value pair.
+Currently, this takes two possible values: "all" and "build".